arslan2012/Lazy-Hackintosh-Image-Generator/README.md

 >>If you use Chameleon Bootloader, you can drop your Chameleon Extra folder onto the /Extra lable to make this a Chameleon bootable image.

 ##Shut up and gimmi the app
-the precompiled binary could be downloaded at the [release page](https://github.com/arslan2012/Lazy-Hackintosh-Image-Generator/releases).
+Just download the LazyHackintoshGenerator.app.zip in the repository.
+It will keep updating to the latest version.

 # Support needed
 As you can see, beacase I used Swift to code this, app authorization is really a pain in the ass. sometimes you need to type in your password twice to make this work.